 New, experimental wearable tech is hitting the market on a regular basis.
 For example, a variety of new devices claim to help improve posture.
 Other unique wearables include devices which monitor UV exposure, fix circadian rhythm, and help regulate body temperature.
 These unique wearables each target specific problems that may not already have solutions using other types of technology.

 Wearable tech can provide enormous benefits to healthcare providers.
 By using wearable devices to monitor patient data over a long period, medical professionals can better understand the issues that are affecting the patient.
 They can use this data to make a more accurate diagnosis than they would have been able to without using the device.

 Using wearable tech can also save money in the healthcare system.
 It’s estimated that 20% of all healthcare costs result from lack of consistent exercise, lack of adequate sleep, and addictions to alcohol, drugs, and tobacco.
 By encouraging exercise and better sleep patterns, wearable tech can help patients become healthier and reduce strain on the healthcare system.

 In addition, some insurance companies suggest reducing premiums for people who use wearables to encourage wider usage.
-Employees seem open to this idea, as one study showed that two-thirds of those surveyed said they'd wear a device if employers or insurance companies provided them for free.
 Employers also benefit when their employees use wearables – one three-year study of employees who used wearables showed a 44% decrease in sick days.